STUDY

 This joint honours degree is carefully designed and constructed so you can study both criminology and sociology together and you will be taught by a team who will know you.
 You will be challenged to ask searching questions about inequality, fairness, power and violence while grasping the complex detail of our social world.
 You will be able to explore policing, prisons and challenging real world issues such as gender, sexuality, injustice, migration, and major global social changes in all parts of our world.
 Our course develops the skills you need to analyse and think carefully and knowledgeably about modern life.

-in the UK for graduate prospects for Criminology
+in the UK for Teaching Quality for Criminology

 Course Modules